 The Local Authority has a Parent Partnership Service for the parents/carers of any child with SEND that provides advice and information about matters relating to those special educational needs and disabilities.
-Parents can also access support through the local offer website.
+Parents can also access support from Barnardo's.